Paris in the Middle Ages: The city walls

 The city continued to grow rapidly, particularly on the Right Bank to fill in the vacant tracts within the new wall and spill beyond it.
 Between 1358 and 1371, Charles V built another new wall 4,900 meters long to enclose 439 hectares.
 Most of this wall was on the Right Bank; on the slower-growing Left Bank, the king simply repaired the old wall of Philip II.
 This new wall included a powerful new fortress at the eastern edge of the city at the Porte Saint-Antoine called the Bastille.
 These walls were modified to make them more resistant to a new strategic weapon of the Middle Ages, the cannon, and no new walls were built until the 16th century.

 As the city pressed against the city walls, it also grew vertically.
 The streets were very narrow, averaging only four meters wide.
 The average house in the 14th century had a ground floor, two floors of residential space, and another smaller residential space under the roof on the third floor, but there were also a large number of houses with four floors on the Rue Saint-Denis, the Rue Saint-Honoré and other streets, and a five-story house is recorded on the Rue des Poulies.
 Given that the area of Paris within the city walls in 1328 was 439 hectares, and the population was two hundred thousand, many of those counted probably lived outside the city walls.
 It remained very high in the heart of the city, except during times of war and the plague, until the reconstruction by Napoleon III and Haussmann in the mid-19th century.

-Royal Palaces
+Royal Palaces in France

 The Palais de la Cité

 The Roman governors of Lutetia (=Lutèce), the ancient predecessor of modern Paris, maintained their residence on the western end of the Île de la Cité, where the Palais de Justice stands today.
 A castle was built on the same site in the early Middle Ages.
 After Hugh Capet was elected King of the French on 3 July 987, he resided in this castle, but he and the other Capetian kings spent little time in the city, and had other royal residences in Vincennes, Compiegne and Orléans.
 The administration and archives of the kingdom travelled wherever the king went.